CIAM-Group/SIL/README.md

-## [ICLR25] Boosting Neural Combinatorial Optimization for Large-Scale Vehicle Routing Problems
+## [ICLR 2025] Boosting Neural Combinatorial Optimization for Large-Scale Vehicle Routing Problems

 This repository contains the code implementation of paper [Boosting Neural Combinatorial Optimization for Large-Scale Vehicle Routing Problems](https://openreview.net/forum?id=TbTJJNjumY).
 In this paper, we propose a lightweight cross-attention mechanism with linear complexity, by which a Transformer network is developed to learn efficient and favorable solutions for large-scale VRPs.
 We also propose a Self-Improved Training (SIT) algorithm that enables direct model training on large-scale VRP instances, bypassing extensive computational overhead for attaining labels.